sahilsethi0105/scope-mri/README.md

 # scope-mri
-This repository accompanies the release of the SCOPE-MRI dataset, described in the following papers:
+This repository accompanies the release of the SCOPE-MRI dataset—a publically available shoulder MRI dataset with image-level labels for several different pathologies.

 SCOPE-MRI: Bankart Lesion Detection as a Case Study in Data Curation and Deep Learning for Challenging Diagnoses. [`Link to Paper`](...)